thorlauridsen/spring-webflux-kotlin-coroutines/README.md

 - `GET /travel/async`
 - `GET /travel/sync`

-For this project, we use Spring Webflux and Kotlin Coroutines so we can achieve optimized performance.
+For this project, we use Spring WebFlux and Kotlin Coroutines so we can achieve optimized performance.

 This means we need the following Gradle dependencies in our local version catalog [local.versions.toml](gradle/local.versions.toml)